metagov/daostar/DAOIPs/daoip-6.md

 This standard was authored in consultation with contributors to ENS (including Blockful) as well as members of Verisign.

 ## Acknowledgements
-Thanks to Amandeep for comments.
+Thanks to Amandeep and Eugene Leventhal for helpful comments.

 ## Copyright
 Copyright and related rights waived via CC0.